 The event will be held on 18-19 June in Frankfurt, Germany, so delegates can combine WTSC with attending Texcare International (20 - 24 June 2020).

 Opening the conference program will be an exclusive presentation by Claire Casey, Global Managing Director, Public Policy, The Economist Intelligence Unit (EIU) of the first-ever global textile services market analysis.
-Covering 14 key countries and combining industry expert insights with The EIU’s key sector data and trend analysis, it has been designed to give laundry executives valuable insights to help shape strategy and investments.
+Covering 14 key countries and combining industry expert insights with The EIU's key sector data and trend analysis, it has been designed to provide laundry executives valuable insights to help shape strategy and investments.

-After the keynote, two panels of laundry executives will delve into the report’s key aspects.
-The first panel will look the global perspective and views of companies operating across the globe.
+After the keynote, two panels of laundry executives will delve into the report's key aspects.
+The first panel will look at the global perspective and views of companies operating across the globe.
 This will be followed by regional perspectives from Europe, Mexico and Latin America, the Middle East and Australia.

 Day 2 starts with a keynote from Tom Raftery, SAP's Global VP, Futurist, & Innovation Evangelist.
 A renowned speaker at global business events, Tom will set the scene for the day addressing Digital Transformation around key topics such as; customer experience in product as a service business models; how digital transformation facilitates a more circular and sustainable economy, and innovation in mobility, logistics and energy.

 Subsequent sessions will get a grip on how innovation can and will be applied in the textile services sector.

 The customer focused innovation session will examine how digital technologies can be tailored to bring new possibilities for engaging with and serving customers.
 It will also explore how innovation will create new customer expectations and questions around data usage and transparency.
 Overall, the aim of the discussion will be to identify how textile services can be positioned as innovative, customer centric and adding value to the clients' business.